 scroll down or full bio

 Ray Coburn is a Juno Award winning musician, songwriter and producer based in Toronto.
 Perhaps best known as a core member and songwriter of Honeymoon Suite, Coburn has also toured and recorded with a number of multi-million selling acts.
-He currently divides his time between touring, songwriting and recording sessions.
+He currently divides his time between touring with Supertramp's Roger Hodgson, songwriting and recording sessions.
 He is also the man behind Smash Hitley, early pioneer and the King Of The Live Audio-Visual Mashup.

 Coburn has toured the world extensively with the acts listed below, both as headliner and also in direct support of such artists as Alanis Morissette, Jethro Tull, Radiohead, Lilith Fair, ZZ Top, Heart, Billy Idol, Bryan Adams, The Kinks, Peter Frampton, and many more.